emjunior258/certeasy/README.md

-# Easycert
+# certeasy
-The perfect certificate authority for development and experiments
+The easiest certificate authority for development and experiments